Kick-start your spatial information career, learning from industry experts at Australia’s top engineering school.

 - Sustainable cities

 Current students are using spatial information data to monitor power lines via laser technology.
-Read our pursuit article - 'The layering of the lines'
+Read our Pursuit article:

 As a spatial engineer, your expertise will put you in high demand.
 The growing need for these specialist skills, along with a current labour shortage in Australia, means you are perfectly positioned for a range of well-paid employment options upon graduating.
 The spatial information industry comprises remote sensing from satellites, aircraft and ground-based sensors, global positioning systems, conventional surveying, geographic information systems and all forms of data with a geographic coordinate.

 You may find yourself in roles relating to land and surveying, in environmental remote sensing, disaster management and in organisations specialising in land and resource management, mapping, three dimensional visualisation and spatial data infrastructure.

 Some examples of areas you could specialise in include: